exhuma/python-course-basic/slides/slides/01-06-organising-code.md

 ## Modules

+- A `.py` file is “a module”
-- Every Python file can be called a “module” and can be imported in other Python scripts.
+- Can be "imported" in other modules

+Note:

 - The code inside a module is executed on first import.

   - They _should_ not “run” anything outside of classes & functions.
   - They _should_ contain definitions only (functions, classes, variables, …)

 ^

-## Pro Tip: Modules are objects
+## Pro Tip

+_Modules are objects_

 Just like functions and classes, modules are objects in Python too.
 And the same notes apply.